skur42/skur42/README.md

 Here are some ideas to get you started:
 - 🛠 I’m currently building <a href="https://thevoz.in/" target="__blank">Voz</a>.
-- 📫 How to reach me: Message me on LinkedIN
+- 📫 How to reach me: LinkedIN

 <p>
 <div class="hello">